sijmenvb/worldpainter-trees/README.md

 ## Wooded plateau
 The wooded plateau (sub-biome of the Badlands/Mesa) is usually reserved for high elevations.
 For the lower elevations, we recommend using the "rocks and bushes" layer.

+# Additions are welcomed.
+Pull requests are welcome if you feel like you have some schematics worth adding. (birch trees, cherry?)

+If you don't know how to make a pull request contact @sijmen_v_b on the [worldpainter discord](https://discord.gg/NrGWtXnra8).